MicrosoftDocs/power-automate-docs/articles/apply-to-each.md

 # Using the apply to each action in Microsoft Flow

-Sometimes you need to confirm a condition on each item in an array and then take a particular action if the condition is met.
-Microsoft Flow makes this simple by providing the **apply to each** action that can be used with a *condition*.
-In this walk-through, we'll create a flow that does the following periodically:
+Many triggers can immediately start a flow based on an event such as when a new email arrives in your inbox.
+These triggers are great, but sometimes you want to run a flow that queries a data source on a predefined schedule, taking certain actions based on the properties of items in the data source.
+To do this, your flow can be started on a schedule (such as once per day) and use a loop action such as **Apply to each** to iterate thru a given list of items.

-1. Get the last 10 unread messages in your Office365 Outlook email Inbox.
+In this walk-through, we'll create a flow that runs every fifteen minutes and does the following:

-1. Check each of the 10 messages has **meet now** in the subject.
+1. Gets the last 10 unread messages in your Office 365 Outlook email Inbox.
-1. Check if the email is from your boss.
+1. Checks each of the 10 messages to confirm if it has **meet now** in the subject.
-1. Check the importance flag to see if it is a high importance email.
+1. Checks if the email is from your boss or if the email was sent with high importance.
-1. Send a push notification if the email meets certain conditions.
+1. Sends a push notification if the email has **meet now** in the subject and is either from your boss or was sent with high importance.
-1. Mark the email as *read*.
+1. Marks the email as *read* if a push notification was sent for it.

 ## Prerequisites

-Here are the requirements that must be met to perform the steps in this walk-thorugh:
+Here are the requirements that must be met to perform the steps in this walk-through:

      - To use the **apply to each** action, your flow must provide an array of items.
      - You will also need to configure connections to Office 365 Outlook and the push notification service.